arrow-kt/arrow-website/content/docs/learn/coroutines/resource-safety.md

     } // Closing A: ExitCase.Completed
     ```

 We remark that, in both cases, resources are correctly released.
-If you're
+If your
 finalizer works in the same way for every possible `ExitCase`, then there's no
-visible difference between both.
+visible difference between them.

 :::info